calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 Brown Ear how did you get in Romania?
 Cookie and Biscuit said.

-Well it was pretty easy i was hiding in the bushes when you got on the helicopter and i was on the back of the helicopter when you where flying.
+Well it was pretty easy i was hiding in the bushes when you got on the helicopter and i was on the back of the helicopter when you were flying.
 Now i have accepted these simple humans as my pets.
 Sometimes they even think that im there pet.
 Crazy right?

 Well can you pleas go away Biscuit said, We are trying to get Cookies brother Odepo.